 - Advanced / Pro: You have been dancing intensively for many years.
 You have a vast skill set in choreography and improvisation.

 Welcome party at Studio Footprints.
-Join us for some drinks & music.
+Join us for some drinks, music and a video showing and lecture demo by Kurt Albert.
 Meet old friends or make new ones at our opening party.

 The beginner track consists of four 75min units.
 All other levels of six 75min units.